 But in 2009 Avery found the future of his business.
 Avery’s friend Alfred from the (NYMEX) floor convinced him to come see what he was doing.
 After sitting down with his friend for seven months brokering natural gas options off the floor through instant message, Avery seized the opportunity to learn valuable lessons about brokering futures and options off the floor.
 Avery saw this as the future of the business.
 It was now only a matter of time before he’d discover how to broker soft commodities this way.

 A never-ending work ethic paid off and in July 2010, Avery Putter found himself as the newest member of Spectron Energy Inc. Spectron had a strong knowledge of Avery’s 18 years of commodity experience and his skills in brokering energy products off the floor.
 Avery convinced Spectron that opening a floor operation for options on the ICE floor would put them in a position to be successful.
 Spectron agreed and put Avery to work and gave him the opportunity to build a soft and agricultural commodity floor operation.
-For the prior two years they have been unable to get into this space.
-It was a great fit for both sides.

 By September that same year the floor operation for Spectron was officially launched.
 With the evolution of exchange rules and a growing customer base, he successfully brokered options on pre-negotiated contracts often and everything he had set out to achieve was coming to fruition.
 Evolutionary styles, as often is the case, can be seen as a threat however, and in Avery’s case his skills were looked upon disapprovingly by some.
 The trading floor was closed by the (ICE) after a while but Avery was ready this time and he parted ways from Spectron to join up with Sweet Futures 1, LLC.